-- 6.1.1 The Board appoints from its members, on recommendation from the Nominating and Corporate Governance Committee, a Non-Executive Director to be Chairman of PLC. - 6.1.2 The Chairman should not be a former Executive Director and should be independent in accordance with clause 5.3.
-The Chairman should not remain in post beyond nine years from the date of his or her first appointment to the Board. - 6.1.3 The Board appoints from its members, on a recommendation from the Nominating and Corporate Governance Committee, a Non-Executive Director to be Senior Independent Director or "SID", who shall also serve as the vice-chairman of the Board.
+- 6.1.1 The Board appoints from its members, on recommendation from the Nominating and Corporate Governance Committee, a Non-Executive Director to be Chair of PLC. - 6.1.2 The Chair should not be a former Executive Director and should be independent in accordance with clause 5.3.
+The Chair should not remain in post beyond nine years from the date of his or her first appointment to the Board. - 6.1.3 The Board appoints from its members, on a recommendation from the Nominating and Corporate Governance Committee, a Non-Executive Director to be

+Senior Independent Director or "SID", who shall also serve as the vice-chair of the Board.

-6.2 Responsibilities of the Chairman
+6.2 Responsibilities of the Chair

-- 6.2.1 The Chairman is primarily responsible for: - conducting general meetings of PLC, including annual general meetings; - (b) leading the Board and ensuring that it operates effectively in relation to all aspects of its role; - (c) ensuring that the members of the Board receive accurate, timely and clear information, in particular about PLC's performance, to enable the Board to take sound decisions, monitor effectively and provide advice to promote the success of PLC: - (d) encouraging active engagement by all the members of the Board: - in consultation with the Chief Executive Officer, setting and approving the Board's agenda to take full account of the issues and the concerns of all Directors, and ensuring that adequate time is available for discussion on strategic issues; - promoting effective relationships and open communication, both inside and outside the boardroom, between Non-Executive Directors and Executive Directors; - (g) building an effective and complementary Board, initiating change and planning succession in Board appointments, subject to Board approval and approval by the general meeting of PLC, where so required; - (h) monitoring effective implementation of Board decisions; - (i) ensuring clear structure for and the effective running of Board Committees; - together with the Senior Independent Director and the Chief Executive Officer, and facilitated by the Group Secretary, maintaining effective communication with major shareholders, so as to ensure the Board develops an understanding of their views; - (k) in conjunction with the Group Secretary, taking the lead in providing a properly constructed induction programme for new Directors that is comprehensive, formal and tailored: - (l) taking the lead in identifying and meeting the development needs of individual Directors and agreeing and regularly reviewing a personalised approach to training and development with each Director; - (m) addressing the development needs of the Board as a whole with a view to enhancing its overall effectiveness as a team;
+- 6.2.1 The Chair is primarily responsible for: - (a) conducting general meetings of PLC, including annual general meetings; - (b) leading the Board and ensuring that it operates effectively in relation to all aspects of its role; - (c) ensuring that the members of the Board receive accurate, timely and clear information, in particular about PLC's performance, to enable the Board to take sound decisions, monitor effectively and provide advice to promote the success of PLC; - (d) encouraging active engagement by all the members of the Board; - in consultation with the Chief Executive Officer, setting and approving the Board's agenda to take full account of the issues and the concerns of all Directors, and ensuring that adequate time is available for discussion on strategic issues; - (f) promoting effective relationships and open communication, both inside and outside the boardroom, between Non-Executive Directors and Executive Directors: - (g) building an effective and complementary Board, initiating change and planning succession in Board appointments, subject to Board approval and approval by the general meeting of PLC, where so required; - (h) monitoring effective implementation of Boαrd decisions; - ensuring clear structure for and the effective running of Board Committees; - together with the Senior Independent Director and the Chief Executive Officer, and facilitated by the Group Secretary, maintaining effective communication with major shareholders, so as to ensure the Board develops an understanding of their views; - in conjunction with the Group Secretary, taking the lead in providing a properly constructed induction programme for new Directors that is comprehensive, formal and tailored; - (l) taking the lead in identifying and meeting the development needs of individual Directors and agreeing and regularly reviewing a personalised approach to training and development with each Director: - (m) addressing the development needs of the Board as a whole with a view to enhancing its overall effectiveness as a team; - in conjunction with the Senior Independent Director, ensuring that the performance of individuals and of the Board as a whole and its Committees is evaluated at least once a year and facilitated, once every three years, by a third party consultant; - (o) establishing a close relationship of trust with the Chief Executive Officer, by providing support and advice while respecting executive responsibility; - acting where appropriate as Unilever representative on corporate aims and policies, including environmental and corporate social responsibility matters;